-The 2024 Action Plan is required by the U.S. Department of Housing and Urban Development (HUD) to receive federal grant funds available under the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Solutions Grant (ESG) programs.
-The plan serves as local planning documents and applications to HUD for these funds.
+Snohomish County, the City of Everett, and the City of Marysville have prepared a joint 2025-2029 Consolidated Plan and 2025 Annual Action Plan.
+These plans are required by the U.S. Department of Housing and Urban Development (HUD) in order to receive federal grant funds available under the Community Development Block Grant (CDBG), HOME Investment Partnerships (HOME), and Emergency Solutions Grant (ESG) programs.
+The plans serve both as local planning documents and applications to HUD for these funds.